luaxon/AppInnovation/Walkthrough Guide/03 Web API/01 App Service/README.md

 ![Select App Service Plan Sku and size](Assets/SelectAppServicePlanTier.png)

 The Sku and size tier and with it the size of your App Service can be changed later, when you need to scale-up the service.
-Once you have configured your app service plan, click ***Next Monitoring***.

 After you configured everything, the App Service Plan configuration should now look like this: